Fornication/Arkays-Commandment/README.md

 ## Preamble

 Tinvaak is a modlist that focuses on fleshing out Skyrim into a roleplaying overhaul.
 Featuring many new NPCs, Skyrim Redone, Skyrim Unbound, and survival mods, you can be anyone, dragonborn or not.
 Survive your way through the harsh lands of Skyrim.
-Tinvaak includes a secondary profile for Khajiit Speak.
+A secondary profile for Khajiit Speak is included as well.

 ## System Requirements